 You don’t have to travel all over the place to enjoy classic Xian foods.
 Most of these foods can be found on Xian’s most famous streets for food.
 This way, you can walk around, explore, and eat as much delicious Xian food at your own pace.
 These are the three streets you’ll want to spend most of your time on to enjoy the best food in Xian.

-Savor the flavors of Xian in the city’s most famous cultural food street, Muslim Street.
+Savor the flavors of Xian in the city’s most famous cultural food street, Muslim Quarter.
 This beautiful and colorful street bursts with authentic local restaurants, shops, and stalls.

-With over 300 different delicacies to try, taking a stroll through Muslim Street will surely make your mouth water.
-But once you’re finished eating, you don’t have to leave Muslim Street just yet.
+With over 300 different delicacies to try, taking a stroll through Muslim Quarter will surely make your mouth water.
+But once you’re finished eating, you don’t have to leave Muslim Quarter just yet.
 Why not continue walking, and marvel at the Ming and Qing-style architecture?
 Or pick up a special souvenir at one of the many shops?

-Muslim Street is located on the west side of Bell and Drum Tower Square, and easily accessible by public transport.
+Muslim Quarter is located on the west side of Bell and Drum Tower Square, and easily accessible by public transport.